-In addition, contact centre managers will have access to key insights on churn, propensity to buy, fraud, client vulnerability, and more, letting them act on agent behaviours before they can negatively impact on the organisation.This blog post has been re-published by kind permission of NICE – View the Original Article
+In addition, contact centre managers will have access to key insights on churn, propensity to buy, fraud, client vulnerability, and more, letting them act on agent behaviours before they can negatively impact on the organisation.For more information about NICE - visit the NICE Website

 Call Centre Helper is not responsible for the content of these guest blog posts.
 The opinions expressed in this article are those of the author, and do not necessarily reflect those of Call Centre Helper.